kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 The helm options for Rancher can be seen here <https://github.com/rancher/rancher/blob/release/v2.6/chart/values.yaml>.

-Same goes for all add-ons, like Longhorn, Cert-manager, and Traefik.
+The same goes for all add-ons, like Longhorn, Cert-manager, and Traefik.

 </details>